 Residents can help by keeping an eye on the storm sewer systems in your neighborhoods.
 Specifically, if you have a catch basin or drains near your home, help us keep them clean and clear of debris such as grass clippings, leaves, trash, and all other obstructions.
 Grass clippings are one of the largest issues, but are the easiest to address.
 Mow towards your own yard and away from the roadway.
 This not only improves the health of your lawn but also keeps the roadways safe and the drains clean.

 During the summer of 2019 the Village will spend over $277,000 of Ohio Public Works Commission Funding in addition to Half Percent Sales Tax Funding to improve nearly 78% of the paved surfaces in Russells Point.
-The improvements will range from crack sealing and rejuvenator to complete resurfacing.
-Once completed it will be the largest road improvement project residents of seen in many years.
-Please be patient as the crews move through your neighborhood.
+The improvements ranged from crack sealing and rejuvenator to complete resurfacing.
+This was the largest road improvement project residents of seen in many years.

 We are fortunate to live in a community where a majority of our residents prefer to enjoy a well manicured lawn.
 But what do we do with our piles of sticks, grass clippings, leaves, and other organic yard waste?
 After all, open burning is prohibited by law and taking debris to the landfill cost money.
 Your local government recognized this concern and created a solution.
 A dumpster has been purchased and has been specifically designated as an organic yard waste collection site.
 This NO CHARGE option is available to residents of Russells Point who provide proof of residency upon arrival.
 COLLECTION DATES ARE ANNOUNCED WELL IN ADVANCE AND ARE NOTED ON YOUR WATER BILL.